Michaël Brun: Kid Coconut

+2016–17: "Wherever I Go" single, tour and festival, "Gaya"

 In 2015 he performed at clubs including Create (Los Angeles), Temple (San Francisco), Union Nightclub (Toronto), and Story (Miami), and also appeared at the Billboard Hot 100 Festival.

-2016–17: "Wherever I Go" single, tour and festival

 In January 2016, Brun released "Wherever I Go", a collaboration with Artists for Peace and Justice's Audio Institute.
 He then embarked on his first North American Tour, titled the Wherever I Go Tour, followed by the creation of the Wherever I Go Festival in Port-au-Prince, Haiti.

 In May 2016, he collaborated with American artist The Ready Set and released a remix to The Ready Set's song Good Enough which charted at number 40 on US Billboard Dance/Mix Show Airplay.
 In August 2016, he released a collaboration with Louie for the Netflix film XOXO, titled "All I Ever Wanted".
 In October 2016, he announced Haitian Heat, a Haitian music playlist that he curates for Spotify.
 In January 2017, he released "Gaya", a collaboration with Haitian roots music collective Lakou Mizik and Haitian pop artist J. Perry.
 He followed "Gaya" with remixes for OneRepublic, Maxwell, Kesha, Major Lazer and FLETCHER.
 He released "Easy On My Love" in December 2017.